unpoly/unpoly/src/unpoly/pages/csp.md

 </head>
 ```

+To provide the nonce through another method, configure `up.protocol.config.cspNonce`.

 When responding to a fragment update, you may use a CSP nonce unique to that latest response.
-You do *not* need to reuse the nonce of the initial page.
+You do *not* need to reuse the nonce of the initial page that booted Unpoly.
 Neither to you need to update the `<meta>` tag with the latest nonce.

 ### Solution 3: Relax your CSP